Ambivalent sexism: Voting behaviour

 It's also important to acknowledge that ambivalent sexism has a disproportionate effect on women of colour, and groups of women who may be more so marginalised because of the physical geography of where, or socio-political condition in which they live.
-The cost of voting participation may be too high for women; as put in an economic journal on female voting behaviour in Pakistan, this might be because of 'cultural stereotypes that discourage the exercise of own preferences'.
+The cost of voting participation may be too high for women; as put in an economic journal on female voting behaviour in Pakistan, this might be because of "cultural stereotypes that discourage the exercise of own preferences".
 That is to say in an election, for example, the outcome may be a relatively low count of female voters when women are unable to choose to be active political agents alongside other socio-cultural responsibilities.

 Plan A vs. Plan B

-Benevolent sexism is sometimes also referred to as Plan A. It can be used to have women act as a subordinate because it aims for the remarks to be perceived as ‘good’ or ‘positive’.
-This targets a woman’s sensitivity and need to be protected by a male, which may not seem so bad to some women.
-Plan B or hostile sexism is used as a more aggressive approach as it includes more harsh remarks, and can tend to anger the women more.
+Benevolent sexism is sometimes also referred to as Plan A. It can be used to have women act as a subordinate because it aims for the remarks to be perceived as 'good' or 'positive'.
+This targets a woman's sensitivity and need to be protected by a male, which may not seem as bad to some women.
+Plan B or hostile sexism is used as a more aggressive approach as it includes more harsh remarks, and can tend to anger women more.
 Studies show that women are more likely to be defensive and inspired to protest against sexism when exposed to hostile sexist statements.
-When exposed to benevolently sexist remarks, they're less likely to rally and protest.
+When exposed to benevolently sexist remarks, they are less likely to rally and protest.
 They take on a more subordinate and passive role.
 This is why benevolent sexism is Plan A when trying to get women to be subordinate.